-We're making it easier for you to own and drive an electric vehicle, from the affordable power we supply (98% of the electricity we generate is clean and renewable) to the installation of fast charging stations across B.C.
+We're making it easier for you to own and drive an electric vehicle, from the affordable, clean power we supply to the installation of fast charging stations across B.C.

-60: number of BC Hydro fast charging stations (with more on the way).
+70: number of BC Hydro fast charging stations (with more on the way)

 If you’re considering an EV

 From affordability, to fit to your lifestyle and where you live, and whether you have a place to plug in, we’re here to give you the 411 on things to consider when you’re interested in purchasing an electric vehicle.

 Top 5 things to consider before you buy